Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

     - In the first run there will be errors.
     - Now enter the directories where you have installed Qt5, GDAL, PROJ.4, routino to the respective variables.
+    - Only change the UPDATE_TRANSLATIONS option in you know what you are doing.
+See the [DeveloperTranslate Wiki page](https://bitbucket.org/maproom/qmapshack/wiki/DeveloperTranslate) for details.
     - After that, Configure again.
     - Note: in case that you only get some warnings, you anyway can try to GENERATE
 - Generate